facebook/docusaurus/website/docs/guides/whats-next.md

 - [Put images and other assets](../static-assets.md) in your pages
 - [Added search](../search.md) to your site
 - Understood how [browser support](../browser-support.md) and [SEO](../seo.md) are done through standard Docusaurus APIs
+- Learned about how [individual plugins](../using-plugins.md) are installed and configured
 - [Deployed](../deployment.mdx) your site to a content host
 - [Internationalized](../i18n/i18n-tutorial.md) your site to include multiple languages

 At this point, you probably have a big `docusaurus.config.js` already😄 However, you haven't written much code yet!
 Most of the features are implemented through calling encapsulated Docusaurus APIs.
-As you continue your journey, you can take two paths:
+As you continue your journey, you can take three paths:

 - Learn more advanced Docusaurus concepts.
 This will help you gain a deeper understand of what the APIs do.
 - Read about [all existing APIs](../docusaurus-core.md).
 Many of them have not been covered in the Guides!